-Untreated HIV increases the risk of heart disease but starting treatment can reduce these risks.
+Untreated HIV increases the risk of heart disease but starting treatment reduces these risks.

-Untreated HIV increases the risk of heart disease, but starting treatment right away can reduce these risks.
+Untreated HIV increases the risk of heart disease, but starting treatment right away after diagnosis can reduce these risks.
+On the other hand, the risk of a heart attack increases with time in people living with HIV, regardless of their CD4 count or viral load.

 Recent research has also found that diseases of old age, including cardiovascular disease (strokes and heart attacks, among others), are more prevalent in older people living with HIV.

-Some antiretroviral drugs, including some protease inhibitors, may interfere with the balance of your blood fats, leading to increases in cholesterol and triglycerides (types of fat) which can clog up your arteries.
+Some antiretroviral drugs, including some protease inhibitors, may interfere with the balance of your blood fats, leading to increases in cholesterol and triglycerides (types of fat) which can lead to the clogging up of arteries.
 If you have any concerns relating to your antiretroviral treatment and your heart, your healthcare team will be able to advise you.

 Your cardiovascular system is made up of your heart, blood vessels and the blood that carries oxygen and nutrients to all areas of your body and removes waste from them.